 GRANSKA is a hybrid system that uses surface grammar rules to check grammatical constructions in Swedish.
-The system combines probabilistic and rule-based methods to achieve high efficiency and robustness.
-This is a necessary prerequisite for a grammar checker that runs in real time in direct interaction with users (Kukich, 1992).
-Using so called error rules, the system
+The system combines probabilistic and rule-based methods to achieve high efficiency and robustness, which is a necessary prerequisite for a grammar checker that runs in real time in direct interaction with users (Kukich, 1992).
+Using so called error rules, the system can detect a number of Swedish grammar problems and suggest corrections for them.